Falenos/User-Panel/readme.md

 - yarn | Adds the dependencies
 - yarn dev | Initializes the pm2 watcher process
 - yarn pm2 logs | To watch the logs

-and then form a second console
+and then from a second console
 - yarn webpack | Initializes the webpack watcher process

 Usefull commands